Learning Disability Today

 Inclusive theatre: tackling stigma and facilitating discussion

 Perhaps jump scares are traumatic for someone with Post-Traumatic Stress Disorder (PTSD); being in a near-constant state of hyper-arousal means they may be easily startled.
-Or, an autistic or learning disabled person may find the influx of bright lights, smells, and loud noises to be overwhelming.
+Or, an autistic or a person with a learning disability may find the influx of bright lights, smells, and loud noises to be overwhelming, things that are typically found in theatre productions.

 “The arts can play an important role in improving the quality of life for those with mental health issues”, says Lord Victor Adebowale.